State Fact Sheet

 The Pew-MacArthur Results First Initiative in Santa Barbara County

-A 2011 U.S. Supreme Court ruling required California to resolve its overcrowded prison system.
-In response, Governor Jerry Brown (D) signed into law Assembly Bill 109, establishing a set of policies that are commonly referred to as Realignment.
-This legislation transferred responsibility for more than 60,000 low-risk inmates from the state to its 58 counties and required them to develop facilities, policies, and programs to serve this population.
-To help identify the most effective and cost-beneficial adult criminal justice programs, the Pew-MacArthur Results First Initiative partnered with four California counties on a pilot test of the Results First approach at the local government level.
+A 2011 U.S. Supreme Court ruling required California to reduce crowding in its prison system.
+In response, Governor Jerry Brown (D) signed into law Assembly Bill 109, establishing a set of policies that are commonly known as Realignment.
+The legislation transferred responsibility for more than 60,000 inmates from the state to its 58 counties and required them to develop facilities, policies, and programs to serve this population.
+To help identify the most effective and cost-beneficial adult criminal justice programs, the Pew-MacArthur Results First Initiative partnered with California counties to implement the Results First approach at the local government level.

 Santa Barbara County has a long history of participating in national evidence-based initiatives that have enabled criminal justice stakeholders to assess systemwide challenges and develop effective solutions.
 Reflecting this commitment, Santa Barbara officials were the first county leaders in California to express interest in using the Results First approach.
 In August 2013, the Board of Supervisors formally invited Results First to partner with the county to ensure fiscal responsibility, accountability to the community, and recidivism reduction.

 The Santa Barbara Results First work is housed within the Community Corrections Partnership (CCP), led by the county Probation Department and the chief probation officer.
 Members of the partnership executed memorandums of understanding among stakeholder agencies to formalize the membership, timelines, and deliverables for the project’s working group.
 The chief probation officer oversees the development of the Santa Barbara Results First tools and guides a technical team that includes leadership and staff from the Probation Department; Superior Court; the offices of the public defender, district attorney, and sheriff; and area police departments.